guswhitten/Facial-Recognition/README.md

 __PART 3__

 The system is trained on the first five images of each subject using the function face_recog_knn_train.m.
 The two parameters allow the user to train the system on any number of the subjects (though it must start with subject 1) with the max of [1 40], and any DCT coeffecient.
 Try the following code:

+face_recog_knn_train([1 40], 50);

+The variable 'ans' in the Workspace tab should then be filled with a 2-D array, 200x50, of the resultant feature vectors.

+__PART 4__

+Use the knn_classifier.m function to test the system's effectiveness.
+Note that the only valid k-value inputs are 1, 3, 5, and 7.
+The output is the percentage of the images  guessed correctly based on the system's training.
+Keep in mind that if different length feature vectors are to be tested, the system must be re-trained (as in Part 3) and then knn_classifier.m can be tested again.